Skip to main content

 Our revived mystery discussion group meets once a month to discuss eerie mysteries, spine-chilling thrillers, nail-biting suspense, and scandalous true crime books.
 Our meetings take place in the Quiet Reading Room.
 Registration is appreciated.

 Thur.
-Jun.
-5, 6-7pm: Cold Dish by Craig Johnson.
+Nov.
+6, 6-7pm: Still Life by Louise Penny.
 Click to register.

 Cookbook Book Club